+Table 4-7.
+Estimated population of deer and teral hogs

 Estimated Population in Watershed

 Deer Feral Hogs

 17,280 6,146

-Table 4-7.
-Estimated population of deer and feral hogs
+Гable 4-7.
+Estimated population of deer and d feral hogs

 Illegal Dumping

 Watershed stakeholders identified illegal dumping as a problem across the watershed.
 While most items dumped are not considered major bacteria or nutrients sources, trash accumulation leads to additional dumping.
 Some items dumped, including animal carcasses and household waste, contain bacteria, while other discarded trash, such as electronic or automotive waste, contain harmful chemicals, metals, and more.
 Improper waste disposal is bad for the environment, and local stakeholders strongly desire to address this pollution source.